li4e/just-react-tooltip/README.md

 # just-react-tooltip

-Simple, lightweight react tooltip component which not required any dependencies.
+Simple, lightweight react tooltip component without any dependencies.

 Tooltip renders in body to avoid overflow issues, it can be used everywhere(react-modal, etc.).